hsarfraz/google-coursera-cybersecurity-certificate/README.md

 * 8 CiSSP Security Domains
 * NIST Risk Management Framework

-## Course 3: Connect and protect, networks and network security
+## Course 3: Connect and protect, networks and network security -Engineering

 Gain an understanding of network-level vulnerabilities and how to secure networks.

-## Course 4: Tools of trade, linux and SQL
+## Course 4: Tools of trade, linux and SQL -Blue Team/Cybersecurity Operations

 Explore foundational computing skills, including communicating with the Linux operating system through the command line and querying databases with SQL.